shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 ![Best reconstructed test image](resources/best_image.png)

 Here are 8 samples of the original test images (top row) and their reconstructions (bottom row):

 ![Random sample of 8 original and reconstructed images](resources/reconstructed_images.png)

-In conclusion, the images and results above showcase that the trained VQ-VAE model is effective at generating quality-image reconstructions from the prostate MRI dataset.
+In conclusion, the images and results above showcase that the trained VQ-VAE model is effective at generating 'reasonably clear' image reconstructions from the prostate MRI dataset.

 ## Project Setup